 While the Irish Gaelic language has been recognized again, it does not necessarily follow that every Irish would speak the language immediately.
 After gaining independence, it was not really a priority for most of the Irish people to learn and to understand the language that was once their own.
 Nevertheless, Irish was being taught in school, and a compulsory subject for a person who was applying for civil service.
 Not too many people may have been appreciative of the efforts to keep the language alive, but the move has surely given them some basic understanding of the Irish language.

-There is a visible decline of people who speak Irish, with a few thousand of them in Western Ireland’s most isolated areas speaking it naturally to communicate with each other daily.
+There is a visible decline of people who speak Irish.
+A few thousand of them live in Western Ireland’s most isolated areas.
+These people speak Irish as their native tongue.
 Still, there is an increasingly significant show of appreciation for the Gaelic language.
 During the seventies, an Irish radio station, Raidió na Gaeltachta became available for those who did speak the language, and has been consistently receiving support all through the country.
 In recent years, a television station using Irish was set up, which makes the language highly available to the Irish people and those who want to learn it.

 Still, dialectal differences are noticeable in Irish Gaelic.
-Three major dialects are spoken in different areas, whose names are also used to define the dialect: Ulster, Munster and Connacht.
+Three major dialects are spoken in different areas.
+The names of the areas also define the dialect.
+These are Ulster, Munster and Connacht.

 Spoken in the Gaeltacht areas of County Cork, Cape Clear Island, Ring, County Waterford and Kerry is Munster Irish.
 Residents of the Aran Islands and Connemara speak Connacht Irish with the strongest accent.

 You might have heard of the term, Irish brogue.
 It is a term that means an “accent” in English.
 There are several theories as to its origin.
-It could be from the Irish “bróg,” which translates to stout or rough shoe that was worn traditionally on the Irish and those coming from the Highlands of Scotland.
+It could be from the Irish “bróg,” which translates to stout or rough shoe.
 If this is true, then the Irish brogue is the “speech of those people whose shoes were called bróg.”
 Still another theory exists that the origin of the term was “barróg,” which literally means “accent or hold on the tongue” and also as an “impediment in speech.”

-Just as in a lot of other types of languages, the struggle continues to make use of new words pertaining to the advancements in technology.
+Advancements in tech are posing challenges to nearly all languages.
 Irish Gaelic is no different with regard to this.
 The hopefulness of native speakers that the language remains untouched by these more modern times is alive and well.
-There is, at present, less reluctance among the Irish people to speak the language, especially when they are far away from home.
-Although Irish Gaelic may not quite make it to becoming Ireland’s primary language, it seems clear that it is here to stay for a long, long time.
+The Irish people are less reluctant to speak the language than in the past.
+Although Irish Gaelic isn’t Ireland’s primary language, it seems clear that it is here to stay.

-It cannot be denied that the best way to learn a different language is by immersing yourself in the country itself, interacting with the people, and studying their particular culture.
-Though this is the same with Irish Gaelic or “Gaelige,” there remains the challenge of learning it, as not too many of the Irish themselves uses it commonly.
-While they may have basic knowledge, it is still in the western areas of the country where one can find those who have kept the language as their own and spoken it regularly too.
+The best way to learn a different language is through in-country immersion.
+Immersion experiences are where you interact with the people and study their particular culture.
+Though this is the same with Irish Gaelic or “Gaelige,” there remains the challenge of learning it.
+Why?
+Because not too many of the Irish themselves use it commonly.
+It is generally in the western areas of the country where you’ll find native speakers.
 Still, there are methods to going about learning, without really having to stray too far from home.
 The Internet, which translates to Idirlíon in Irish opens up so many possibilities that can be explored.
-What are more important is the willingness to learn and the amount of time that can be allotted for the whole process.
+Most important is the willingness to learn and the amount of time you can spend on the process.

 Common Words and Phrases in Irish Gaelic

-Learning the Irish Gaelic language is something that proves to be extremely interesting, not only for the Irish people, but for many other people around the world.
-This holds especially true for those who have a craving to know more about the rich history of Ireland and the many facets of its culture.
+Learning the Irish language is something that proves to be extremely interesting.
+Not only for the Irish people, but for many other people around the world.
+This holds especially true for those exploring the rich history of Ireland and the many facets of its culture.
 There are several options available today for those who want to learn the language.
-For starters, here are some of the more common Irish Gaelic words and phrases spoken by those who still know the language.

 But first, some interesting stuff to know about Irish Gaelic.
 It only has 11 irregular verbs compared to English which has over 500.
 The language does not use any article.
 While the written form uses letters used in the languages of Europe, there are some exceptions, such as: